async-labs/saas/README.md

 ## Contributing

-If you'd like to contribute, check our [todo list](https://github.com/async-labs/saas/issues/14) for features you can discuss and add.
-To report a bug, create an [issue](https://github.com/async-labs/saas/issues/new).

 Want to support this project?
-Sign up at [async](https://async-await.com) and/or buy our [book](https://builderbook.org/book), which teaches you how to build this project from scratch (currently available for [pre-order](https://builderbook.org/books/saas-boilerplate/introduction-project-structure) at 50% off).
+Sign up at [async](https://async-await.com) and/or buy our [book](https://builderbook.org/book), which teaches you how to build this project from scratch (currently available for [pre-order](https://builderbook.org/books/saas-boilerplate/introduction-project-structure) at 60% off).

 ## Team